Georgia Institute of Technology College of Computing

 The College of Computing is a college of the Georgia Institute of Technology, a public research university in Atlanta, Georgia.
-It is divided into four schools: the School of Computer Science, the School of Interactive Computing, the School of Computational Science & Engineering, and the School of Cybersecurity and Privacy.
+It is divided into five schools: the School of Computer Science, the School of Interactive Computing, the School of Computational Science & Engineering, the School of Cybersecurity and Privacy, and the School of Computing Instruction.
 The College of Computing's programs are consistently ranked among the top 10 computing programs in the nation.
 In 2022, U.S. News & World Report ranked the Computer Science graduate program #6 in the U.S. In 2016, Times Higher Education and the Wall Street Journal ranked the College #5 in the world.

 The College of Computing has its roots in the creation of an interdisciplinary Master of Science in Information Science at Georgia Tech in 1964.
 The college still emphasizes an interdisciplinary focus in the structure of its degree programs, among which is a Bachelor of Science in Computational Media that is offered jointly with Georgia Tech's School of Literature, Media, and Communication in the Ivan Allen College of Liberal Arts.